navivan123/tb-copy/README.md

 Download MPG123: https://www.mpg123.de/download/win64/1.32.10/ \
 Add MPG123's folder location to the PATH environment variable
 #### Linux
-Use pacman -S mpg123 to install mpg123 on arch. \
+Use pacman -S mpg123 to install mpg123 on arch \
 Use apt for Ubuntu... etc etc etc

 It should automatically add it to the PATH and the app will use it.